 How RakuAI Works — End to End

 Scan a room with your phone.
 Thirty seconds later, a 3D Gaussian splat exists.
 Now ask Claude — or ChatGPT, or Gemini — to query it, annotate it, move things in it.
 That is the whole pitch.
-This post traces how each step actually works, end to end.
+This post is the honest account of how each step actually works, what is live today, and what is still gated on GPU credits.

-This post pulls back to the full picture — what RakuAI is, how its pieces connect, and what the moat actually is when you trace it end to end.
-It is the explainer for a developer partner who wants to understand the architecture rather than the headline.
+This is a different kind of post for the blog.
+The usual Saturday posts are about a specific problem solved or a specific week survived.
+This one pulls back to the full picture — what RakuAI is, how its pieces connect, and what the moat actually is when you trace it end to end.
+It is the post I wish existed the first time I had to explain this to a developer partner who wanted the real story, not the pitch deck version.

 The premise in one sentence